Africa Construction Market Size

-The market was negatively impacted by Covid-19 in 2020.
-Over the next two years, growth is expected to remain impacted due to the economic downturn caused by the COVID-19 pandemic, across the residential, commercial, industrial, and institutional sectors.
+- The COVID-19 outbreak negatively impacted the market in 2020.
+Over the next two years, growth is expected to remain affected due to the economic downturn caused by the pandemic across Africa's residential, commercial, industrial, and institutional sectors.

-The African construction industry is the target destination for most large economies.
-This is because of accruing benefits and/or advantages such as availability of huge natural resources, huge investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.
+- The African construction industry is the target destination for most large economies because of accruing benefits, such as the availability of natural resources, huge investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.

-Key Market Trends
+Africa Construction Market Trends

 Chinese Investments and BRI Initiative

 Over the last two decades, China has established a significant economic presence in most African countries.
 Its lucrative economic investment package, flexible political approach, and focused big-ticket development projects under the Belt and Road Initiative (BRI) provide a massive opportunity to African countries.